Yarikx/reductor/README.md

 * Support Kotlin data classes to use with `@CombinedState`
 * Better documentation
+* Minimize usage of generated code from a source code
 * Add more example:
     - Async actions
     - Time-traveling